Guides for SE student projects »

 }

-When we create a new instance of DialogBox, we set both the controller and root Node to DialogBox.
-From this point onwards we can interact with DialogBox as we have in the previous tutorials.
+When we create a new instance of DialogBox (i.e., in the DialogBox constructor), we set both the controller and root Node to DialogBox.
+From this point onwards we can interact with DialogBox as we did in the non-FXML verison of Duke.
+Note that this is another way of connecting up the fxml view file with the Java controller file (different from the fx:controller technique we used to link up the MainWindow.fxml with the MainWindow.java).

 Authors: